BrightGamePanel/bgpanel/README.txt

 4. CHMOD file '/.ssh/passphrase' to 0777.

+5. Make the '/ajxp/data/' folder writeable by the server
+	|-> For example:
+		"chown -R www-data /ajxp/data/"
+		"chmod -R 0777 /ajxp/data/"

-5. Run the installation script at http://www.yourdomain.com/install/index.php
+6. Run the installation script at http://www.yourdomain.com/install/index.php

-6. Once complete, delete the install folder from your web server.
+7. Once complete, delete the install folder from your web server.

-7. CHMOD file '/.ssh/passphrase' to 0644.
+8. CHMOD file '/.ssh/passphrase' to 0644.

-8. Do not forget to schedule the cron job.
+9. Do not forget to schedule the cron job.

 Enjoy BrightGamePanel !